triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ]

 ### In-Progress
-- [ ] Add multi-patient full schedule chart
+- [ ] Add multi-patient full schedule chart as an alternative view
+- [ ] add back view of availability to chart

 ### Done
 - [x] Copy a study feature